 What are you tested for during pregnancy?

 There are a lot of factors—age, health, etc.—that determine the kinds of tests you’ll take throughout your pregnancy.
-That being said, all healthcare providers order at least four standard tests: Group B streptococci (GBS), Rh incompatibility, gestational diabetes and genital herpes.
+That being said, there are several standard tests that all healthcare providers will generally order: Group B streptococci (GBS), Rh incompatibility, gestational diabetes, and certain infections (eg, HIV, hepatitis B virus [HBV]).
 Read more about these tests here.

 Do you get tested for STDs while pregnant?